id-Software/DOOM-3-BFG/README.md

 RBDOOM-3-BFG/base/              | Doom 3 BFG media directory ( models, textures, sounds, maps, etc. )
 RBDOOM-3-BFG/neo/               | RBDOOM-3-BFG source code ( renderer, game code for multiple games, OS layer, etc. )
 RBDOOM-3-BFG/build/             | Build folder for CMake
-RBDOOM-3-BFG/tools/blender/     | Blender scripts for level mapping RBDOOM-3-BFG/tools/trenchbroom  | TrenchBroom level editor customized for DOOM 3 and RBDOOM-3-BFG
-RBDOOM-3-BFG/tools/darkradiant  | DarkRadiant level editor with an additional config for RBDOOM-3-BFG RBDOOM-3-BFG/tools/runtimedeps  | Visual Studio C++ Redistributables if you have problems to start the engine or the tools
+RBDOOM-3-BFG/tools/blender/     | Blender scripts for level mapping (TBD in release packages) RBDOOM-3-BFG/tools/trenchbroom  | TrenchBroom level editor customized for DOOM 3 and RBDOOM-3-BFG RBDOOM-3-BFG/tools/darkradiant  | DarkRadiant level editor with an additional config for RBDOOM-3-BFG RBDOOM-3-BFG/tools/runtimedeps  | Visual Studio C++ Redistributables if you have problems to start the engine or the tools RBDOOM-3-BFG/tools/bfgpakexlorer| BFG Resource File Manager by George Kalampokis aka Mr.GK

-This release does not contain any game data, the game data is still covered by the original EULA and must be obeyed as usual.
+The GPL release does not contain any game data, the game data is still covered by the original EULA and must be obeyed as usual.

 You must patch the game to the latest version.